yuyuyuplus/discourse-analysis_BERTopic/README.md

-# China–Myanmar Diplomatic Discourse Analysis (2011–2024)
+# Diplomatic Discourse Analysis (2011–2024)

 This repository contains the data and analysis scripts used in the study:

 ## Data

-The dataset consists of 1,403 publicly available texts from the Ministry of Foreign Affairs of China (2011–2024).
+The dataset consists of 1,403 publicly available texts from the MFA website of China (2011–2024).

 ## Contents